-Once you or child have met the conditions of our offer, and you have accepted your unconditional offer, we can apply for your Confirmation of Acceptance for Studies Form (CAS).
+Once your child has met the conditions of our offer, and you have accepted the place, we will send you a Child Student Visa Pre-Cas Questionnaire and a Child Student Visa Application Guidance.
+On receipt of the completed questionnaire and when we are satisfied with the information provided, we will apply for your Confirmation of Acceptance for Studies Form (CAS).

 The CAS is a virtual document.
-We will email the CAS number and a pdf of the CAS, as you may need to show it when you make your visa application.
-You should not need to submit a paper copy when you apply for your visa, but you may find it useful to print a version out.
+We will email the CAS number and a pdf of the CAS, as you may need to show it when making the visa application.
+You should not need to submit a paper copy, but you may find it useful to hold a hard copy.

 Biometric Residence Permit (BRP)

 Students will be able to collect their BRP Residence Permit from the School when they arrive for their first day of term.
 When completing the visa application, please ensure you enter the 'Alternative Collection Location' (ACL) code we will provide you with to guarantee delivery to the School.

 While we will try and assist you with any queries regarding your visa application, we are not visa experts so are unable to offer advice.
 You should take specific legal advice in relation to your child's individual circumstances before submitting any application.

 To apply, simply complete the online Registration Form and pay the £200 fee.
 The deadline to apply is 15 October in the year prior to entry (eg 15th October 2021 for September 2022 entry).
 You can download a Registration Form if you prefer.

 Once we have received notification of your registration and fee, we will send you an acknowledgement detailing what happens next.